Recruiting and Assisting Local PSU Students

 The Student Affairs committee has several responsiblities in the Chapter:

 Administer the Scholarship Fund

-The Chapter currently has an endowed scholarship at Penn State that distributes $15,000 per year to first-year students from our area.
+The Chapter currently has an endowed scholarship at Penn State that distributes over $20,000 per year to first-year students from our area.
 It is the responsibility of the scholarship committee to continue to raise funds for the endowment, to review and select the annual scholarship winners, and to manage the allottment of the endowment funds through the financial aid office at the University.

 Assist the DC, MD and VA Alumni Admissions Committees